Best outdoor security cameras 2023

 As well as offering motion detection, the Foscam Outdoor camera can be set to human-only detection, which minimizes unwanted alerts from flying debris, falling leaves, or an animal passing by.
 It is weatherproof, has a night vision range up to 66 feet, and has a 112-degree angle view.
 You get 7 days of free cloud storage included, and there's also the option of using a microSD card up to 128GB.
 It's one of the best outdoor cameras that won't cost as much as its rivals.

-The Nest Cam Outdoor set the standard for smart security cameras and still holds up today.
-Since we were unimpressed with the Nest Cam (2021), fans of Google should consider sticking with the older model.
+The Nest Cam Outdoor (wired) set the standard for smart security cameras when it launched years ago and still holds up today.
+This model has to be wired, so keep that in mind before purchasing.
 This 1080p camera hits 8X zoom at 130º FOV, has two-way audio with motion and sound detection, waterproofing, and intelligent alerts through a Nest Aware subscription.
-You can see the past 3 hours of alerts by default but need a subscription for more.
 It has a 25-foot power cable, so you won't need to worry about battery life but will need to find a nearby box or outlet.
+This and other older Nest cameras do not offer free 3-hour event video history, but do support 24/7 continuous recording with a Nest Aware Plus plan.

 You can buy the Ring Spotlight Cam with Battery, Wired, Solar, or a Mount for hardwiring to an electrical box.
 The battery option can last up to 6 months per charge, and you can buy multiple packs to swap in a full charge quickly — or you can keep it constantly charged with solar panels.
 Regardless of what works for you, you'll get a reliable cam with 140º horizontal FOV, two-way audio, a siren, Works with Alexa support, weather resistance, and smart detection with a subscription.